skoopsy/skoopsy.github.io/_posts/2025-06-29-STM32-3-blinky-bluepill.markdown

 categories: STM32
 ---

 So the Nucleo board is okay, but a little outdated and quite bulky.
-A much more popular alternative amoungst the maker community was the Bluepill (and Blackpill) development boards, which can be picked up for next to nothing on aliexpress.
-I have decided to switch my learning to one of these flavour of boards, and so picked myself up a slightly modernised WeActStudio Bluepill Plus with a ST STM32F103CBT6 chip.
+A much more popular alternative amoungst the maker community are the Bluepill (and Blackpill) development boards, which can be picked up for next to nothing on aliexpress.
+They became popular becuase there was a variation that could be written to with the Arduino IDE in arduino style code which made them very accessible.
+I have decided to switch my learning to one of these flavour of boards, and will be trying to get slightly closer to the hardware by using libopencm3 rather than STM32 HAL, and so picked myself up a slightly modernised WeActStudio Bluepill Plus with a ST STM32F103CBT6 chip.
 It is very similar to the nucleo board but more powerful, smaller, cheaper, and more widely used.
-It is probably a counterfit/used chip considering the whole dev board was £1.23.
+It is probably a counterfit/used chip considering the whole dev board was £2.09!

 Here is a link to the SoC specs/documentation on the [ST Site](https://www.st.com/en/microcontrollers-microprocessors/stm32f103cb.html).
-It has a Cortex M3 processor rather than the Coretex M0 of the Nucleo board we used before.
+It has a Cortex M3 processor rather than the Cortex M0 of the Nucleo board we used before.
 The common Bluepill comes with a chip ending in C8T6, where as I have the CBT6 version which comes with additional 64 MB of flash memory.
 Lastly, I managed to get a version with USB-C. Following long with a Bluepill or Bluepill plus will be almost identicle, jsut keep any eye on the pinouts.

 [Picture of board](/docs/assets/img/blog-03-4-bluepillplus.png)